cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

     points: IPoints;
 };

-// Warning: (ae-missing-release-tag) "MouseWheelEventType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type MouseWheelEventType = Types_2.CustomEventType<MouseWheelEventDetail>;

-// Warning: (ae-missing-release-tag) "NormalizedMouseEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type NormalizedMouseEventDetail = {
     event: Record<string, unknown> | MouseEvent;